wiryls/ExperimentOnPersistence/README.md

 So how to keep `sizeof(Node) == 16`?

-I come up with an interesting new idea:
+I come up with an interesting idea:

 - Use a top level union and,
 - Compress "capacity".

 Let's take the built-in type, sequence, as an example: